octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 > - ligo compilation

 A Michelson smart contract can be broken down into three parts:
-1. a storage: persistent data structure, on chain.
+1. a **storage**: persistent data structure, on chain.
    It can be read by everyone, but can only be changed by the contract itself.
-2. entrypoints: possible invocations of the smart contract
+2. **entrypoints**: possible invocations of the smart contract
-3. code: a sequence of instructions to be executed when invoking the smart contract
+3. **code**: a sequence of instructions to be executed when invoking the smart contract

 These three pieces of information must also be defined in the Ligo code, in order to compile.